 You could sit and make guesses and assumptions all day about why this happens.
 All you’d get from it is a headache, but no real answers.

-With live chat, there are fewer gray areas.
+With live chat services, there are fewer gray areas.
 The information you gather from the real conversations had with customers lets you get a glimpse into why they behave the way they do.
 Using the example above, these would-be customers could feel apprehensive about spending a lot of money on your products/services.
 That’s why they abandon their cart.
 You may want to reconsider your pricing or provide more information to eliminate this reluctance.

 Either way, now that you’re actively aware of the problem, you can strive to provide an actionable solution.